blocknetdx/blocknet-docs/blocknetDXtrader-setup.md

  * Note: to avoid crashes or failed trades, please edit your `xbridge.conf` to only have the wallets you are trading with

- * Type in the RPC usernames and passwords you created for each currency pair into the “Username” and “Password” fields
+ * Type in the RPC usernames and passwords you created for each coin pair into the `Username=` and `Password=` fields

- * You can leave the `Address=` line empty as this function is not being utilized right now
+ * You can leave the `Address=` field empty as this function is not being utilized right now

  * Ensure the rest of the configuration matches [xbridge.conf](https://github.com/BlocknetDX/blocknet-docs/blob/master/xbridgeCONF.md) for each coin

- * Save the File (if you just edited the existing file, just click save, if you made a new file then click file, save as, and in the file name type: `xbridge.conf`
+ * If you edited the existing file just save and close.
+If you made a new file then click -> ‘File’ -> ‘Save as’, then type in: `xbridge.conf`, and change the ‘Save as’ type to "All Files"
     * Ensure the file is not xbridge.conf.**txt**

  * Place this file into the BlocknetDX wallet data directory folder

- * You will be coming back to this to edit it in the future to add future coins, as well as to change `rpcusername` `rpcpassword`
+ * You will be coming back to this to edit it in the future to add future coins, as well as to change `Username=` `Password=` & `Ip=` if you're using more than one machine.

  * Do not change the other settings in the .conf file as this will most likely result in a failed trade.